 Raiders vs. Packers Monday Night Football: Promo Codes, Odds, Moneyline, and Spread - Week 5

-The Las Vegas Raiders (1-3) bring a three-game losing skid into a matchup with the Green Bay Packers (2-2) on Monday, October 9, 2023 at Allegiant Stadium.
-Las Vegas is favored by only 1 point.
-The matchup's total has been listed at 44.5 points.
+Sportsbooks give the Las Vegas Raiders (1-3) a small chance to halt their one-game losing streak, as they are favored by 2.5 points in a matchup against the Green Bay Packers (2-2) on Monday, October 9, 2023 at Allegiant Stadium.
+For this game, an over/under of 45.5 has been set.

-The betting insights and trends for the Raiders can be seen below before you wager on their matchup against Packers.
-The Packers' betting trends and insights can be found below before they meet the Raiders.
+The Raiders' betting trends and insights can be found below before you wager on their matchup against Packers.
+As the Packers prepare for this matchup against the Raiders, take a look at their betting insights and trends.

 Watch the NFL this season on Fubo!